Warsaw 44: Plot

-Stefan is an activist who assists the AK, but is not quite a member.
-At work, he attempts to hide his gun from a SS officer, Johan Krauss, who slaps his face with a whip.
-Together with his friends, he goes out to the countryside where he meets Ala, who has swum out to an island in a lake that she refuses to leave.
+Stefan is a teenage activist who assists the Polish Armia Krajowa resistance movement in the Nazi-occupied Warsaw, keeping it a secret from his mother, a mentally unwell widow of a killed Polish military officer.
+After being nearly caught, and losing his job at Wedel's, he goes out to the countryside where he meets Ala, who has swum out to an island in a lake that she refuses to leave.
 Stefan is attracted to Ala, who feels the same about him.
-Stefan joins the AK, which upsets his mother.
-Ala comes from a wealthy szlachta (noble) family and over their opposition decides to go to Warsaw to join Operation Tempest.
-When the Warsaw Uprising begins on 1 August 1944, Stefan joins in the fighting, Ala works as a nurse and Kama as a messenger.
-Stefan and Ala declare their love for each other.
-After he sees his mother and little brother executed by the SS, Stefan becomes catatonic and Ala has to save him numerous times as Warsaw is destroyed while the dreaded SS-Sonderregiment Dirlewanger is unleashed against the people of Warsaw.
+Together with her and his other friends, Stefan joins the AK's Kedyw force, which upsets his mother.
+Ala comes from a wealthy szlachta noble family and over their opposition decides to go to Warsaw to join Operation Tempest.

+When the Warsaw Uprising begins on 1 August 1944, Stefan joins in the fighting, participating in an early local success of capturing a military warehouse in the Wola district and liberating a group of Jewish Gęsiówka labor camp prisoners.
+Ala, as "Biedronka" ("Ladybug"), works as a military nurse.
+Ala's working class rival, "Kama", another girl forming a love triangle, is Stefan's childhood friend serving as a dispatch runner.